 Mercy Hospital South offers the services of a masters-level oncology social worker as part of the treatment process.
 The oncology social worker is trained in working with patients experiencing distress related to a cancer diagnosis.
 Distress is defined as an unpleasant emotional state that can affect the way a person feels, thinks and acts.
 The oncology social worker can work with patients on a variety of issues to alleviate distress.
-Some potential areas of support are:

 Covering the cost of cancer treatment is a common concern for patients.
 At Mercy Hospital South, we never want cost to be a deterrent to receiving treatment.
 Through our financial counseling services, patients can be linked to numerous foundations and drug companies as well as our Patient Accounts department to explore options and get the assistance needed.

 For patients experiencing pain, anxiety, depression, nausea or chronic fatigue that sometimes accompany cancer treatment, we have board-certified internal medicine specialists who have advanced certification in palliative medicine.
 Palliative care focuses on the relief of physical, emotional and spiritual distress.
 At Mercy Hospital South, we have one of the few palliative programs in the region that is physician-directed.
 Also on the palliative care team are care managers (social workers) and chaplains.